Bories the Stone Heart of Provence

 Mary-Lou and her husband visited the Enclos des Bories outside of the village of Bonnieux.
 The site is open to the public daily from April through mid-November.
 Roughly 20 stone enclosures were discovered in the cedar forest on the outskirts of Bonnieux.
 This collection of buildings are the remains of an authentic hamlet where shepherds lived with their families and livestock.
 These bories were not relocated from other parts of the region but rather exposed from the forest growth.
 There is also a stunning view of Bonnieux from this location.
 Please note that walking to the site and within the Enclos des Bories is uneven and not recommended for those with mobility problems.

-Located 1.7 kilometres outside of the picturesque town of Gordes is le Village des Bories.
-Restoration of this hamlet began in 1969.
+Located 1.7 kilometres outside the picturesque town of Gordes is le Village des Bories.
+The restoration of this hamlet began in 1969.
 The structures of dry-stone construction had suffered from many years of forest and underbrush encroachment.
-In the 1960s Pierre Viala visited Gordes falling in love with the perched village and surrounding countryside.
-A lover of architecture he was particularly interested in the dry stone masonry.
-Pierre sèche construction utilized the abundant supply of limestone found in the area without mortar.
+In the 1960s, Pierre Viala visited Gordes, falling in love with the perched village and surrounding countryside.
+A lover of architecture, he was particularly interested in dry stone masonry.
+Pierre sèche construction utilized abundant limestone found in the area without mortar.
 Viala purchased le village des Savournins in 1968-69, and the restoration began one stone at a time.
 Since 1983, the town of Gordes owns le Village des Bories.

 Telephone: +33 (0)4 90 72 03 48

 There is a small museum with archival drawings, documents and ancient tools